 Facetime is one of the most reliable and intuitive video calling applications in the world, which makes it a real pity Apple keeps it to itself.
-Of course, no software is perfect and every now and then users can run into the “server encountered an error processing registration” error.
+Of course, no software is perfect, and now and then users can run into the “server encountered an error processing registration” error.
 Usually at the least opportune time!

 What Does This Error Mean?

 For a somewhat cryptic error message, the meaning of it is quite simple.
 FaceTime is trying to log you into the service, but something is going wrong in the process.
 This is especially frustrating when you seem to be doing everything correctly.
 Using an Apple ID that works for everything else, but just not on FaceTime.